 Team will meet to evaluate the trend and to determine potential causes.
 At that point, states will have one year to implement corrective management actions and occupancy sampling will occur annually until a reversal in the trend is detected, rangewide.
 Management actions implemented will vary by state, but will collectively be targeted at abating and mitigating for the impacts potentially responsible for the decline.
-Issues potentially impacting GPDs and WTPDs in Utah are described below in Conservation and Management Issues; potential management actions are described below in Conservation and Management Strategies.
+Issues potentially impacting GPDs and WTPDs in Utah are described below in CONSERVATION AND MANAGEMENT ISSUES; potential management actions are described below in CONSERVATION AND MANAGEMENT STRATEGIES.

 Once occupancy surveys have been conducted for at least 3 sampling periods (i.e. 9 years), estimates of process variation will be available to help determine long-term management triggers.
 Process variation is defined as the variation in the proportion of occupied plots between surveys and is affected by a variety of factors, including weather and habitat loss.
 For example, a large decline in occupancy rates may occur because of drought, but within a few surveys, occupancy rates may rebound.
 GPD and WTPD occupancy rates will fluctuate "normally" with changes in distribution and population size.
-Long-term trends in occupancy will be influenced by this "normal variation" and management triggers, in order to be most effective, will need to incorporate an accurate estimate of the magnitude of variation so that long-term management decisions will be influenced by accurate trend information.
-A long-term range wide management trigger will be reevaluated by the Interagency Team in 2009, after 2 additional occupancy surveys have been conducted in Colorado, at which point there will be sufficient data to begin estimating process variation for GPDs and WTPDs in that state.
+Long-term trends in occupancy will be influenced by this "normal variation" and management triggers, in order to be most effective, will need to incorporate an accurate estimate of the magnitude of variation so that long-term management trigger will be influenced by the Interagency Team in 2009, after 2 additional occupancy surveys have been conducted in Colorado, at which point there will be sufficient data to begin estimating process variation for GPDs and WTPDs in that state.